OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:42

-In a loud voice she exclaimed, “Blessed are you among women, and blessed is the child you will bear!
+With a loud voice she exclaimed, “You are blessed among women, and blessed is the child you will bear!

 ## Luke 1:43